Dordogne Destination Guide

 Renowned for its castles, cuisine and wine, Dordogne has been drawing in visitors for centuries.
 Situated in the southwest of France it is exceptionally beautiful.
 There are fortified hilltop villages, vineyards, caves and grottos as well as forests, rivers and famous UNESCO world heritage sites.

 Some of the more popular activities include canoeing along the Dordogne river, cycling along the quiet back roads through the small villages and hamlets, horse riding, picnicking in the public gardens or exploring the Lascaux caves in the Vezere Valley.
 Here, rock art dates back 30,000 years.
 The Grotte de Rouffignac is another cave system that can be accessed on a little tourist train where you can view rock paintings of woolly mammoths and bison dating back more than 13,000 years.

 The Chateau de Castelnaud-la-Chapelle is a striking fortress that dates all the way back to the 1200s.
-There is a guided 45-minute tour where you can explore and view the ancient weaponry.
-The Cathedrale Saint-Front in Perigueux is worth a trip to as it is a UNESCO World Heritage Site, which dates back to the 12th century.
-You could also visit La Roque-Gageac, which has been named as one of France’s most beautiful villages.
+There is a guided 45-minute tour where you can explore and view ancient weaponry.
+The Cathedrale Saint-Front in Perigueux is worth a trip as it is a UNESCO World Heritage Site.
+It dates back to the 12th century.
+You could also visit La Roque-Gageac.
+This has been named one of France’s most beautiful villages.
 It is located on the north bank of the Dordogne, just in front of the towering limestone cliffs.